gitlabhq/gitlabhq/doc/install/installation.md

 ## Configure Git

 GitLab needs to be able to commit and push changes to Gitolite.
 In order to do that Git requires a username and email.
-(Please use the `email.from` address for the email)
+(We recommend using the same address used for the `email.from` setting in `config/gitlab.yml`)

     sudo -u gitlab -H git config --global user.name "GitLab" sudo -u gitlab -H git config --global user.email "gitlab@localhost"